Discover the $MOOLA (Degen Forest) Listing on XT

-Singapore, June 25, 2024 (GLOBE NEWSWIRE) -- XT, the world’s first socially infused trading platform, is thrilled to announce the listing of MOOLA (Degen Forest) on its platform in the Innovation Zone (Layer 2 & DeFi) and the MOOLA/USDT trading pair started from 14:00 on 2024-6-24 (UTC).
+SINGAPORE, June 26, 2024 (GLOBE NEWSWIRE) -- XT, the world’s first socially infused trading platform, is thrilled to announce the listing of MOOLA (Degen Forest) on its platform in the Innovation Zone (Layer 2 & DeFi) and the MOOLA/USDT trading pair started from 14:00 on 2024-6-24 (UTC).

 About MOOLA